Freudenstadt: Third Reich and World War II

-Since the water main line was destroyed by US air strikes and the fire engines had been destroyed by shelling, fire spread easily.
+Since the water main line had been destroyed by US air strikes and the fire engines had been destroyed by shelling, fire spread easily.

 A handover took place only when French troops reached the town hall.
 There were several dozen civilian casualties; about 600 buildings, 95 percent of the town, were destroyed directly or indirectly during the night from 16 to 17 April and 1,400 families were made homeless.
 Over the next three days, during the occupation by French troops, there were many violent attacks by soldiers of the Moroccan units.
-According to doctor, Renate Lutz, she alone treated over 600 raped women.
+According to a doctor, Renate Lutz, she alone treated over 600 raped women.
 According to witnesses, when the townsfolk complained, they were told it was war and that Freudenstadt had to burn for three days.

 Many of the remaining buildings were then occupied by French troops.
-Many families lived in makeshift roofed cellars.
+Many families lived in makeshift-roofed cellars.
 Overall, the average living space per inhabitant was reduced to less than eight square metres.
 The need was great, and the cleanup of the debris was initially slow.